italia/spid-keycloak-provider/README.md

 ## Status
 This project is still at an alpha stage.
 It is currently under development and things may change quickly.
-It builds and successfully allows login/logout to the SPID-TestEnv2 test IdP (https://github.com/italia/spid-testenv2) and to the online SPID tester (https://idptest.spid.gov.it).
+It builds and successfully allows login/logout to the SPID Validator test IdP (https://github.com/italia/spid-saml-check) and to the online SPID tester (https://www.spid-validator.it).
 As far as I know it has not been used in Production in any environment yet.

 Until the project gets to a stable release, it will be targeting the most recent release of Keycloak as published on the website (see property `version.keycloak` in file `pom.xml`).
-Currently the main branch is targeting Keycloak 14.0.0. **Do not use this provider with previous versions of Keycloak, it won't work!**
+Currently the main branch is targeting Keycloak 15.0.0. **Do not use this provider with previous versions of Keycloak, it won't work!**

+Since this plugin uses some Keycloak internal modules, versions of this plugin are coupled to Keycloak versions.
+After (major) Keycloak upgrades, you will almost certainly have also to update this provider.

-If you are evaluating this solution, my suggestion is to test the provider by compiling Keycloak yourself using the latest available sources.
-Detailed instructions are available in the project wiki (https://github.com/italia/spid-keycloak-provider/wiki/Installing-the-SPID-provider).
+Detailed instructions on how to install and configure this component are available in the project wiki (https://github.com/italia/spid-keycloak-provider/wiki/Installing-the-SPID-provider).

 ## Build requirements